drbean/edit/tsailin/2019APBR_english_proofing.md

 (β=.291, p\<0.01), and management of outsourcing partnerships (β=.708,
 p\<0.001).

-In Table 5, the ANOVA test on innovation practices by business models also confirms that ODM and OBM firms have significant engagement in all innovation practices.
-However, it still has a difference in the configuration of innovation practices between ODM and OBM manufacturers.
+The ANOVA test of the relationship of innovation practices to business models in Table 5 also confirms that ODM and OBM firms have significant engagement in all innovation practices.
+However, there still are differences in the configuration of innovation practices followed by ODM and OBM manufacturers.
-It indicates that ODM firms have more engagement in process innovation and organization restructuring, but they have equivalent involvement in product innovation, marketing channels, and outsourcing management.
+On the one hand, ODM firms have more engagement in process innovation and organization restructuring, but with equivalent involvement in product innovation, marketing channels, and outsourcing management.
-Moreover, OBM firms have more engagement in marketing strategies, and they have aggressive adjustments on managerial authority to support their business activities.
+On the other hand, OBM firms have more engagement in marketing strategies, and they make aggressive adjustments to managerial authority to support their business activities.

 Table.
 5 ANOVA Table for variation in the engagement of innovation